 We left the camping ground just after 7, and by the time we had crossed the bridge the bar at the other end was open, but we kept walking, afraid of the heat to come.

-It was odd to see the peaceful fields and farm cottages of Arcole against such an improbable background, as if some milking buckets had suddenly grown to a hundred times their normal size.
+It was odd to see the peaceful fields and farm cottages of Arcole against such an improbable background, as if some milking buckets had suddenly grown to a thousand times their normal size.

 Up close, the four stacks were breathtaking and there were new road works all around.
-There was an anxious moment when the remains of the old road petered out against the embankment of a new one, but we crawled through a large drainage pipe under the embankment and were soon on our way again.
+We had an anxious moment when the remains of the old road petered out against the embankment of a new one, but we crawled through a large drainage pipe under the embankment and were soon on our way again.

-We had to walk a few hundred metres on the main road before taking a side road, which climbed steeply to some houses and then swerved back unexpectedly.
+We had to walk a few hundred metres on the main road before taking a smaller one, which climbed steeply to some houses and then swerved back unexpectedly.

 We were lost for a while, until we saw a track pointing to le Petit Moulin (the Little Mill), and this took us down across a stream and then over the rise into Ouzouer-sur-Loire, where we intended to stay the night.

 Despite being at the intersection of two busy roads, Ouzouer was not much of a town, with the bare minimum of shops and a plain church.
 The “caravaning” was 1 km away, according to the sign, and we were not sure what that meant.

 However, our immediate needs were met handsomely at the boulangerie and bar.

 Whilst luxuriating in front of very fine pastries and coffee, with trucks rumbling past our bare toes, we decided that it was too early in the day (11 am) to stop, especially in such a nondescript place, given that it was only another 9 km to Sully-sur Loire.